jalcine/dotfiles/README.markdown

  ✱ Add more dependency checking for binaries, tool chains and the likes.

+ ✱ Allow this repository to install the jazz for vim and tmux.

 ## Author

 I'm [Jacky Alciné][jalcine] and I chat like a firehose (at times).